signalfx/lambda-python/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To add the SignalFx wrapper, you have the following options:
-   * Use the wrapper as a regular dependency, and then create a Lambda function based on your artifact containing both code and dependencies.
+   * Option 1: Use the wrapper as a regular dependency, and then create a Lambda function based on your artifact containing both code and dependencies.
-   * In AWS, create a Lambda function, then attach a SignalFx-hosted layer with a wrapper.
+   * Option 2: In AWS, create a Lambda function, then attach a SignalFx-hosted layer with a wrapper.
-   * In AWS, create a Lambda function, then create and attach a layer based on a SignalFx SAM (Serverless Application Model) template.
+   * Option 3: In AWS, create a Lambda function, then create and attach a layer based on a SignalFx SAM (Serverless Application Model) template.

 Review the appropriate option below.

 **Option 1: Install the wrapper**

-To begin, run the following installation script in your command line:
+Run the following installation script in your command line:

 .. code::